-- 4.31 After implementing new parking controls in an area, the Council reviews the PZ to ensure that it is operating effectively and to assess the need for modifications.
+4.38 After implementing new parking controls in an area, the Council reviews the PZ to ensure that it is operating effectively and to assess the need for modifications.
 The initial review is conducted within one year of implementation, or sooner if a clear need to review is identified.
 The review process includes evaluation of the operation of the zone, a review of complaints, correspondence and consultation with residents and local businesses.
 Subsequent reviews are only conducted when a need is identified.
-For details about the consultation process for PZ reviews please see chapter nine of this document. - 4.32 It is proposed that the PZ review process is adapted to bring it in line with the process for identifying and determining new PZs.
+For details about the consultation process for PZ reviews please see chapter nine and the section consultations.

+- 4.39 As parking controls have been implemented in all on-street parking areas in Hackney, stage one consultations will now only be held on estates. - 4.40 The PZ review process has been adapted to bring it in line with the process for identifying and determining new PZs.
 This will ensure that residents and businesses continue to be able to give their views, but will also expand the criteria assessed during a PZ review, which collectively will be used to inform the decision on any changes made.
 Any changes would be influenced by support from the public as well as the following additional factors.
 The Council may, in some circumstances, amend the operation of a PZ without a clear majority, for reasons of supply and demand for parking, air quality and/or road safety where there are compelling grounds on which to do so.
-The circumstances in which such a decision would be taken are set out below.

-- Supply and demand for parking Parking controls may be amended on a consulted street or streets which are found to suffer peak parking stress of over 85% and/or peak visitor parking levels of 30% or more outside of controlled hours.
-Parking stress will be assessed on a street by street basis, taking into consideration logical boundaries. - Air quality Air pollution should not exceed legally binding London air quality objectives set under the Local Air Quality Management (LAQM).
+The circumstances in which such a decision would be taken are set out below. - 4.41 The decision to amend a PZ can be made according to the following factors: - Support from the public responding to a consultation Petitions are not factored into the percentage support of consultation outcomes, as the relevant support is gauged from directly affected residents and businesses who have submitted a response to a consultation questionnaire.
+For more details about the consultation process for PZs (see chapter nine and the section consultations.) - Supply and demand for parking Parking controls may be amended on a consulted street or estates which are found to suffer peak parking stress of over 85% and/or peak visitor parking levels of 30% or more outside of controlled hours.
+Parking stress will be assessed by the impact of the surrounding on-street PZ on the uncontrolled Hackney Housing estate through access, the demand and availability of parking bays. - Air quality Air pollution should not exceed legally binding London air quality objectives set under the Local Air Quality Management (LAQM).
 Roads where the annual mean concentration of nitrogen dioxide (NO2) or particulates (PM10) exceed 40 ug/m3 are viewed as non-compliant.
-This is also true of roads which exceed short term LAQMs including the NO2 15 minute mean of 200 ug/m3, (which is not to be exceeded more than 18 times a year), and PM10 24-hour mean of 50 ug/m3 (which is not to be exceeded more than 35 times year). - Road safety data Parking controls may be amended if more than one person is either killed or injured on a road in Hackney over the course of two years, or since the introduction of the parking zone, depending on which is most recent. - 4.33 While local feedback is important to the Council in appropriate circumstances it is proposed that the Council can introduce changes without a clear majority for the reasons of road safety as well as those stated in section 4.32.
+This is also true of roads which exceed short term LAQMs including the NO2 15 minute mean of 200 ug/m3, (which is not to be exceeded more than 18 times a year), and PM10 24-hour mean of 50 ug/m3 (which is not to be exceeded more than 35 times year). - Road safety data Parking controls may be amended if the Council has evidence collected over the course of two years, or since the introduction of the parking zone, depending on which is most recent, that there is a risk to the health and safety of road users, including but not limited to pedestrians and cyclists

+4.42 While local feedback is important to the Council, in appropriate circumstances the Council can introduce changes without a clear majority for the reasons of road safety as well as those stated in chapter four, and the section on event and match day parking.